pk98723/KCNA-Kubernetes-Cloud-Native-Associate/README.md

 - Highly Available
 - User traffic is maintained by loadbalancer
 - Nodes will be created and destroyed on demand based on the declarative object oriented file

+Kubernetes Architecture

+Node: (minions)
+- Is a machine physical or virtual on which Kubernetes is installed.
+Cluster:
+- A group of Nodes is called Cluster
+- When a node fails other node will take and manage load of the application
+Master:
+- Master manages a cluster like moving a failed nodes load onto worker node
+- It is responsible of actual orchestration on Kubernetes

+Components:

+- API Server
+  Frontend for Kubernetes
+  All talk to API server for communication
+- etcd
+  Its Key-Value store
+  It is responsible for implementing logs between cluster
+- Kubelet
+  It is an agent which runs on each node/cluster
+  It is responsible to make sure containers are running on nodes as expected
+- Container runtime
+  It is the underlying softwares to run containers
+  Ex: Docker
+- Controller
+  The brain behind orchestration
+  It makes decision to bring up the container/nodes goes down
+- Scheduler
+  Responsible for distributing work or containers across multiple nodes It will find the new/idle containers and assign to nodes

+Master vs Worker Nodes

+In Master we have Kube-apiserver which will in in communication with Kubelet on the worker All the data received from kubelet to kube-apiserver will be stored in etcd in key-value format Along with kube-apiserver, etcd a master node has Controller and Scheduler on it.
+In worker node we have Container Runtime along with Kubelet.
+Generally Docker is the container runtime.

+Kubeclt

+It is a command line utility.

+To get the cluster information, status of other nodes in the cluster, few commands below

+-> kubectl run hello-minikube
+-> kubectl cluster-info
+-> kubectl get nodes